TheEconomist/covid-19-the-economist-global-excess-deaths-model/README.md

 # The Economist's excess deaths model
-This repository contains the replication code and data for The Economist's model to estimate excess deaths to the covid-19 pandemic.
+This repository contains the replication code and data for The Economist's excess deaths model, used to estimate the true death toll of covid-19 pandemic.